santander-group-europe/innersource-projecttemplate/CONTRIBUTING.md

 * Create and set your branch (`git checkout -b <branch_name>`).
 * Make your changes.
 Please, follow the [Additional Documentation](#additional-documentation).
 * Push your local branch to **your fork** in GitHub (`git push origin <branch_name>`.
 Do not push to upstream.
 Usually you won't have push permission upstream and will get an error, unless you are a trusted committer, in which case please double check your command line!).
-* Go to GitHub, create the Pull Request.
+* Go to **your fork** in GitHub and request the (assigned) upstream TC's to pull your changes.
 See [GitHub documentation on how to create a Pull Request from a fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
   * The contributor is responsible of providing commits that allow [clean merges](#clean-merge).
 In case this doesn't happen, the reviewers will request to rebase the branch and push again the changes.
 * Reviewer is responsible of merging changes, even if the contributor has permissions to do it.
 Merges should look like the following one (obtained via `git log --graph --oneline` command):
 ![Clean and clear merge seen from `git log --graph --oneline`](/assets/img/screenshots/merge-log.png)